praneeth622/CS22B1014/readme.md

 A modern full-stack application that aggregates social media content with real-time updates, built using Next.js and Express.js.

+## Due to the API being overloaded, we had to wait for a long time, but eventually, I was able to achieve a fully functional backend by caching the data sent from the test server.
+This allowed me to display the data on the frontend.
+Since I spent only about 40 minutes on the frontend, I wasn’t able to create an ideal UI.

+## I want to clarify that I have achieved a fully functional backend.
+However, I forgot to take screenshots of the backend (Postman screen) that show the data being populated in the frontend.
+You can find more details in the README file located in the frontend folder.

+## Project Overview

+This project consists of two main components:

+- **Frontend**: A Next.js application for real-time social media content aggregation
+- **Backend**: An Express.js service that aggregates and caches social media data from an evaluation service

 ## Key Features

 - 📱 **Real-time Content Updates**: Live feed updates using React Query